dmknuth/ai-game-demo/space-wars/tasks/prd-space-wars.md

 10. **As a player**, I want the game to pause and wait if the network connection is lost, so that we can reconnect without losing progress.

+11. **As a player**, I want to configure network settings via a configuration file, so that I can set up the connection without modifying code.

 ## 4. Functional Requirements

 ### 4.1 Network Connection
+1. The game must read network configuration from a configuration file at application launch.
+2. The configuration file must specify the host IP address and port (for binding the local socket).
-1. The game must allow players to manually enter the IP address and port of the other player's computer.
+3. The configuration file must specify the client IP address and port (for connecting to the peer).
-2. The game must establish a ZeroMQ connection between the two players' computers.
+4. The game must establish a ZeroMQ connection between the two players' computers using the configuration file settings.
-3. The game must send and receive game state updates (player positions, orientations, velocities, projectile positions, scores) via ZeroMQ messages.
+5. The game must send and receive game state updates (player positions, orientations, velocities, projectile positions, scores) via ZeroMQ messages.
-4. The game must synchronize the game state so both players see the same playing field.
+6. The game must synchronize the game state so both players see the same playing field.
-5. The game must detect network disconnections.
+7. The game must detect network disconnections.
-6. The game must pause gameplay when a network disconnection is detected.
+8. The game must pause gameplay when a network disconnection is detected.
-7. The game must display a message indicating the connection is lost and waiting for reconnection.
+9. The game must display a message indicating the connection is lost and waiting for reconnection.
-8. The game must automatically resume when the network connection is restored.
+10. The game must automatically resume when the network connection is restored.
+11. If the configuration file is missing or invalid, the game must display an error message and exit gracefully.

 ### 4.2 Player Controls
 9. Player 1 must control their spacecraft using arrow keys: Left Arrow (turn left), Right Arrow (turn right), Up Arrow (thrust forward).